pjaos/myenergi-display/doc/configuring_the_server.md

 ### Adding Other Tariff details
 If you have a zappi EV charger and are not on the Octopus Agile tariff then you should select the Other Tariff radio button.
 In this case you must enter your tariff details for a 24 hour period.

-- Fixed price tariff
+### Fixed price tariff

 If you are on a fixed price tariff (same cost per kWh throughout the day and night), select the ADD button and enter the time as 0:0 and your electricity price in £ per kWh.
 In the example below the price entered was 0.25.
 Select the OK button and your tariff should be plotted as shown below.

 <img src="images/settings_fixed_price_tariff.png" width="300"/>

+Once the tariff values have been entered you must select the SAVE button to save them persistently.

-- Variable tariff
+### Variable tariff

 If you are on a tariff that changes through the day/night you should enter the tariff at 0:0 (12 AM) first as shown below.
 In this case the tariff value was £0.07 per kWh.